How to make grading more equitable for students

 Today, our news cycle is dominated by the protests erupting around the world as a result of racial injustice and systemic racism.
 In a recent blog post, we discussed the impact COVID school closures had on students, and analyzed why minority students (both in terms of race & economic status) were disproportionately negatively affected by the school closures.
 Building an equitable learning environment – where students of different races and economic status have access to an education that is fitting to their own unique circumstances is a challenge plaguing not just educators, but institutions and policymakers alike.
 With endless solutions to a complex problem continuously being discussed, it may be hard for some educators to figure out where to begin.
 In today’s post we wanted to discuss a particular area educators have a direct impact on, and that is grading.
-We will break down the biases existing in grading today and how educators can build a more equitable learning environment for their students by improving how they grade their students work.
+We will break down the biases existing in the current grading system today and learn how equitable grading policies can be developed and how to build an equitable learning environment for their students by improving how they grade their students work.

 The hallmark of any university experience for students are the assessments they will undergo; from quizzes, exams to final papers, assignments are a regular part of a students life.
 Assignments are created and graded on the discretion of the instructor; while instructors are certainly subject-matter experts in the field, many are not taught how to grade properly.
 The prerequisites to become an educator are rooted in their ability to convey their expertise, but often, how they are able to assess others’ understanding of their expertise is not standardized from one institution to another.
 While some institutions certainly offer training and support for their educators to assist in grading and class instruction, not all do.
 This disparity in itself is an affront to educational equity.

-The result of this imbalance is that student grading standards differ not just from school to school, but from department to department from within the same institution and sometimes within the very same class, as multiple teaching assistants often aid a single professor to grade their class’ work.
+The result of this imbalance is that student grading standards differ not just from one middle school or high school to another, but from department to department from within the same institution and sometimes within the very same class, as multiple teaching assistants often aid a single professor to grade their class’ work.
 While some instructors may argue that regular discussions on grade standardization occurs, unfair grading procedures are still present.
 Here are 2 examples of unfair grading practices which most educators are deploying right now:

 - Participation grades.
 Subjectivity grading such as participation or “student effort” is based on a professors/teaching assistant’s perception of their student’s engagement.
 While you can certainly count the amount of times a student raises their hand in class, how do you rank thoughtfulness?
 What makes a student question a good one?
 These questions are not black and white, but rather grey, and unfortunately differ from instructor to instructor.